 From 2002 to 2004, Evie Lovett photographed drag queens preparing backstage for the monthly drag show at the Rainbow Cattle Co. in Dummerston, Vermont.
 The exhibit has toured throughout the state of Vermont, with the last show at the Brattleboro Museum and Art Center from May to June 2015.
-We are thrilled to present photos from this series in the online MASCULINITY issue of Hunger Mountain.
+Photos from this series were initially featured in the online MASCULINITY issue of Hunger Mountain, and now can be seen in the Poetry section.

 Artist Statement: The Ladies Come Home